kamsrikanth/AlertOps-ConnectWise-Manage-Integrator/README.md

 1. *Download the Integrator Script to your Computer and run.
 You will be prompted to enter the following information*

 - Integration Name
-- ConnectWise Manage URL up to the version without a backslash at the end: ie. https://staging.connectwisedev.com/v2020_4
+- ConnectWise Manage URL up to the version without a backslash at the end: ie."https://staging.connectwisedev.com/v2020_4"
 - Private Key
 - Public Key
 - ConnectWise Company ID